Writing Better Prompts: How to Get More Out of AI Tools 2026

 -

 For complex tasks, yes, because AI models are often better trained on English data.
-For simple tasks, it doesn't matter much.
+For simple commands, it makes little difference.

 -

-A good prompt generates output that you can use with minimal adjustments.
-If you have to rewrite a lot, optimize your prompt.
+A good prompt generates output you can use with minimal adjustments.
+If you find yourself rewriting a lot, optimize your prompt.

 -